rspeicher/hubstar/README.md

 # HubStar

+**Note: GitHub added Stars to repositories on Aug 6, 2012, so for the time being this project is no longer needed.
+I may do something else with it in the future.**

 **HubStar** is the missing "star" feature for GitHub repositories.
 You can already star Gists, so why not repositories?

 ## How does it work?